hove-io/navitia/documentation/navitia.io/source/index.rst

     "end_production_date": "20140406"

-To query for the public transport lines of new york we thus have to call: http://api.navitia.io/v1/coverage/ny/lines
+To query for the public transport lines of New York we thus have to call: http://api.navitia.io/v1/coverage/ny/lines

-Easy isn't it ?
+Easy isn't it?

 We could push the exploration further and:

-* Get all the stop areas of the line with the uri ``line:BCO:Q10`` (the first line of the last request): http://api.navitia.io/v1/coverage/ny/lines/line:BCO:Q10/stop_areas/
+* get all the stop areas of the line with the uri ``line:BCO:Q10`` (the first line of the last request): http://api.navitia.io/v1/coverage/ny/lines/line:BCO:Q10/stop_areas/
-* Get the next departures in the first stop area found with the last request (uri of the stop area ``stop_area:BCO:SA:CTP-BCO550123``): http://api.navitia.io/v1/coverage/ny/stop_areas/stop_area:BCO:SA:CTP-BCO550123/departures/
+* get the next departures in the first stop area found with the last request (uri of the stop area ``stop_area:BCO:SA:CTP-BCO550123``): http://api.navitia.io/v1/coverage/ny/stop_areas/stop_area:BCO:SA:CTP-BCO550123/departures/
-* Get all the next departure in the first stop area found in the last request, for the network mta: http://api.navitia.io/v1/coverage/ny/stop_areas/stop_area:BCO:SA:CTP-BCO550123/networks/network:mta/departures/
+* get all the next departure in the first stop area found in the last request, for the network mta: http://api.navitia.io/v1/coverage/ny/stop_areas/stop_area:BCO:SA:CTP-BCO550123/networks/network:mta/departures/